-- (vii) maintenance and repair of the Building Common Areas, subject to reasonable wear and tear; - (viii) shared use of the Building Common Areas, including the restrooms, during business hours on Business Days, subject to the Varias rules; - (ix) access to one parking unit in the designated parking approximation or spots within the Building Common Areas as assigned by the accurr in its sole, absolute and unfettered discretion, during bracess hou are Business Days; and - (x) access to the Licensed Premises during business hours of the Bbung, being 8:00 AM to 4:00 PM Mondard Friday, and as otherwise mutuagreed upon by the parties;

-(b) During the Term, the Licensor shall puride the following services at the Licensee's expense which fees shall be payable in the to the Licence Fee and in the same manner as set forth at 16(c) within ten (10).
-Of receipt of an invoice with respect to same:

-(i) photocopying, scaling, photocold fax service of the Licensor's then prevailing rate for subservice 2 producted by the Licensee.

-Notwithstanding this Section Agreement, the Licensee covenants and (c)not respo to the Licensee or its employees, clients, agrees that the erruption of services provided under this agents and lees for failure of or for any sses, injuries, expenses, and costs arising Section 1 all damage negligence of the Licensor or those for even if they the result of theref whom censor

-18. Major Dama Destruction.
-If all or part of the Property is substantially damaged or here the external time the Licensor's opinion, it cannot be rebuilt or repaired within days or the cicensed to bises cannot be used for the Permitted Use, the Licensor shall have the right the rminate to Agreement on Ten (10) days prior written notice to the Licensee.

-Insurance.
-T Licensee covenants and agrees to, at the Licensee's expense, obtain e the commer hent of the Term and to maintain throughout the Term: commercial liability ip ince covering third party bodily injury (including death), personal injury, gel lage or loss that occurs at the Licensed Premises or the Property in and p cty the Licensee's occupancy and use of and operations at the Licensed Premises connectio or its use with Building Common Areas; insurance covering loss of or damage to the Licensee's personal property at the Property from any reason; business interruption insurance; and such other insurance as reasonably required by the Licensor.
+- (vii) maintenance and repair of the Building Common Areas, subject to reasonable wear and tear; - (viii) shared use of the Building Common Areas, including the restrooms, during business hours on Business Days, subject to the Vasor's rules; - (ix) access to one parking unit in the designated parking or spots within the Building Common Areas as assigned by the access in its sole, absolute and unfettered discretion, during by access how Business Days; and - (x) access to the Licensed Premises during usiness hours of the Bonds, being 8:00 AM to 4:00 PM Monda agreed upon by the parties; - (b) During the Term, the Licensor shall havide the ollowing services at the Licensee's expense which fees shall be payable in the same manner as set forth at 16(c) within ten (10) of receipt of an invoice with respect to same: - (i) photocopying, scaling, price of fax service at the Licensor's then prevailing rate for subservice at the Licensee. - Notwithstanding this Section Agreement, the Licensee covenants and not respo to the Licensee or its employees, clients, agrees that the erruption of services provided under this agents and ees for failure of Section 1 or for any all damage esses, injuries, expenses, and costs arising negligence of the Licensor or those for even if they the result of theref whom censor - 18.
+Major Dama Sestruction.
+If all or part of the Property is substantially damaged or the extension at, in the Licensor's opinion, it cannot be rebuilt or repaired within days or the censed spises cannot be used for the Permitted Use, the Licensor shall have the right to rminate.
+Agreement on Ten (10) days prior written notice to the Licensee. - Insurance.
+To Licensee covenants and agrees to, at the Licensee's expense, obtain the the commercial ment of the Term and to maintain throughout the Term: commercial general liability in the covering third party bodily injury (including death), personal injury, and party lage or loss that occurs at the Licensed Premises or the Property in connection of the Licensee's occupancy and use of and operations at the Licensed Premises or its use of the Building Common Areas; insurance covering loss of or damage to the Licensee's personal property at the Property from any reason; business interruption insurance; and such other insurance as reasonably required by the Licensor.
 All such Licensee's insurance shall be in amounts approved by the Licensor, include the Licensor and its mortgagee(s) as additional insureds as their interests may appear, and contain cross-liability, severability, and waiver of subrogation clauses as reasonably required by the Licensor.
 The Licensee shall provide evidence of such insurance to the Licensor prior to the commencement of the Term and upon request by the Licensor from time to time during the Term.